 - Medical expenses if you require treatment whilst abroad for covid-19

-To confirm, you will not be covered for any coronavirus related claims if you have travelled to a country against FCDO advice.
 For more information on travelling abroad and coronavirus, read our articles:

 - Does travel insurance cover Covid?